Won-Seong/lightweight-resnet/README.md

    - Use **t-SNE** or **PCA** to visualize how feature representations change before and after pruning.

 ## **Final Thoughts**
 This project demonstrates that **ResNet50 can be significantly compressed while maintaining reasonable accuracy**.
 However, careful fine-tuning and training strategies are required to **mitigate accuracy loss from excessive pruning**.

-If you have any questions or suggestions, feel free to contribute!